 I know there are several places to choose from to buy a meal in a bag.
 I am a Coke-a-Cola gal so that eliminates some places.
 I have had some bad meals at a few places hence they are off my list.
 So when I finally decide I try like the dickens to tell myself that just because I am eating a meal that comes at me thru a little window, it does not mean that I cannot eat healthy.
-I am very glad there are salads available now.
+I am very glad there are salads available now, since my doctor stuck it to me about ‘how the mediterranean diet can protect your heart‘ during my annual checkup the other month.
 I like that there are a variety of healthy choices and lighter fare to order.
 They are good meals too.
 I mean, it doesn’t have to be a double bacon cheeseburger and fries with sauce that will stick to your hips like a small child does when they want the 99 cent toy off of the twirl town rack conveniently placed at the checkout counter so you cannot get away or say no least you create a scene making incident… Moving back to the burger…

 FYI- I have no idea how that gal in the monster truck orders from the box, then gets her food from the guy at the window up two stories to her truck window… Moving along.